Pine nut: Nutrition

 When dried for eating, pine nuts are 2% water, 13% carbohydrates, 14% protein, and 68% fat (table).
-In a 100 g reference serving, dried pine nuts supply 2815 kJ of food energy and are a rich source (20% or more of the Daily Value, DV) of numerous micronutrients, particularly manganese (419% DV), phosphorus (82% DV), magnesium (71% DV), zinc (67% DV), copper (65% DV), vitamin E (62% DV), vitamin K (51% DV), and the B vitamins, thiamin and niacin (29–35% DV), among others (table).
+In a 100 g reference serving, dried pine nuts supply 2815 kJ of food energy and are a rich source (20% or more of the Daily Value, DV) of numerous micronutrients, particularly manganese (419% DV), phosphorus (82% DV), magnesium (71% DV), zinc (67% DV), copper (65% DV), and such antioxidants as vitamin E (62% DV), vitamin K (51% DV), and the B vitamins, thiamin and niacin (29–35% DV), among others (table).

 Culinary uses

 Pine nuts have been eaten in Europe and Asia since the Paleolithic period.
 They are frequently added to meat, fish, salads, and vegetable dishes or baked into bread.

 In Italian, they are called pinoli (in the US, they are often called pignoli, but in Italy, pignolo is actually a word far more commonly used to describe a fussy, overly fastidious or extremely meticulous person) and are an essential component of Italian pesto sauce; the upsurge in the popularity of this sauce since the 1990s has increased the visibility of the nut in America, primarily on the West Coast.
 Torta della nonna (literally "granny's cake") is a generic Italian dish name that in most families indicates an old family recipe for any cake but often is used for a tart or a pie filled with custard, topped with pine nuts and optionally dusted with icing sugar.
 Pignoli cookies, an Italian American specialty confection (in Italy, these would be called biscotti ai pinoli), are made of almond flour formed into a dough similar to that of a macaroon and then topped with pine nuts.

-In Catalonia, a sweet is made of small marzipan balls covered with pine nuts, painted with egg, and lightly cooked, and those are called "Panellets".
+In the Catalan-speaking regions of Spain, a sweet called panellets is made of small marzipan balls covered with pine nuts, painted with egg, and lightly cooked.
 Pine nuts are also featured in the salade landaise of southwestern France.
 Nevada, or Great Basin, pine nut has a sweet fruity flavor and is promoted for its large size, sweet flavor, and ease of peeling.

-Pine nuts are also widely used in Middle Eastern cuisine, reflected in a diverse range of dishes such as kibbeh, sambusak, and fatayer, desserts such as baklava, and many others.
+Pine nuts are also widely used in Levantine cuisine, reflected in a diverse range of dishes such as kibbeh, sambusak, fatayer, and Maqluba, desserts such as baklava, meghli, and many others.

-Throughout Europe and the Middle East, the pine nuts used are traditionally from Pinus pinea (stone pine).
+Throughout Europe, the Levant, and West Asia, the pine nuts used are traditionally from Pinus pinea (stone pine).
 They are easily distinguished from the Asian pine nuts by their more slender shape and more homogeneous flesh.
 Because of the lower price, Asian pine nuts are also often used, especially in cheaper preparations.
-Pine nuts contain thiamine (vitamin B1) and protein.

-Pine nut coffee, known as piñón (Spanish for pine nut), is a specialty found in the southwest United States, especially New Mexico, and is typically a dark roast coffee having a deep, nutty flavor; roasted and lightly salted pine nuts can often be found sold on the side of the road in cities across New Mexico to be used for this purpose, as well as a snack.

 Pine nut oil is added to foods for flavor.